Nethra2004/LLM-ChatBot-using-StreamLit/README.md

-# 🤖 LLM ChatBot using Streamlit
+# 🤖 LLM Chatbot using Streamlit

 An interactive AI Chatbot powered by Google's Generative AI (Gemini) API and built with Streamlit.
 This chatbot features a modern UI with clean chat interface, and dynamic response generation.